Archery is a highly accessible activity and para archery was one of the original Paralympic sports.

 Paralympic archery consists of shooting categories for W1, compound open and recurve open.

-Visually impaired archers are split into two categories depending on the severity of their impairment, and less impaired athletes must wear blindfolds during competitions.
+Visually impaired archers are split into two categories depending on the level of their impairment, and less impaired athletes must wear blindfolds during competitions.
 Visually impaired athletes shoot over a distance of 30m using tactile sights to aim and can have an assistant to help with loading arrows and scoring.

 Archery was used as a rehabilitation activity for injured world war veterans by Dr Ludwig Guttmann at Stoke Mandeville Hospital in the 1940s.